CyVerse-Ansible/ansible-jupyterhub/README.md

 This role will install jupyterhub with CyVerse authentication and docker for jupyter notebooks.

-Currently, Ubuntu 16 is supported.
-CentOS 7 will be supported shortly.
+Currently, Ubuntu 20 is tested and working.

-CentOS 6 is not supported
+In theory it should work on all platforms centos7+ and ubuntu18+.

 Requirements
 ------------

-This requires docker
+This requires docker and k3s.

 Role Variables
 --------------

-* jupyterhub_system_config, the directory containing the jupyter configuration (default: /etc/jupyterhub)
-* jupyterhub_log, the path to the jupyterhub log file (default: /var/log/jupyterhub.log)
-* jupyterhub_dockerhost_ip, the default internal ip of the docker host (default: 172.17.0.1)
-* jupyterhub_docker_image, the default docker image to use for jupyter notebooks (default: jupyter/datascience-notebook)
-* jupyterhub_config_admin_users, the set of users with admin rights (default: "set()" or empty)
+* AUTH_CLASS, can be set to github dummy or left blank witch will use pam authentication.
+* DUMMY_PASS, a password for using dummy class.
+If not set dummy auth cannot be used.
+* OAUTH2_CLIENT_ID, a client id for used for the following auths: github.
+* OAUTH2_CLIENT_SECRET, a client secret for used for the following auths: github.
-* jupyterhub_systemd_after, setting used for the systemd config file.
-Note, this is distro specific.
+* OAUTH2_CALLBACK_URL, a callback url for used for the following auths: github.
-* jupyterhub_mod_auth_cas_config_path, location of the apache module configuration path

 Dependencies
 ------------

-* Any role that installed docker ce
+* Any role that installed docker ce and ansible_k3s form cyverse or any equivalent.

 Example Playbook
 ----------------